documentationfor yFiles for HTML 3.0.0.1

 The clipboard graph itself can be accessed via the clipboardGraph property.

-The same GraphClipboard instance can be shared between different GraphComponent instances.
-For example, an application which maintains several GraphComponents can share the same GraphClipboard instance between them, allowing the user to copy and paste between them.
+By default, the same GraphClipboard instance is shared between different GraphComponent instances.
+For example, an application which maintains several GraphComponents shares the same GraphClipboard instance between them, allowing the user to copy and paste between them.
+Individual GraphClipboard instances can be set to disable this behavior.

-When invoked as command or from a method on GraphEditorInputMode the following events will be raised after a clipboard operation has been completed:
+When invoked via keyboard shortcut or from a method on GraphEditorInputMode, the following events will be raised after a GraphEditorInputMode clipboard operation has been completed and the selection has been updated:

 Related events on GraphEditorInputMode